Lactic acidosis: Reptiles

 Reptiles, which rely primarily on anaerobic energy metabolism (glycolysis) for intense movements, can be particularly susceptible to lactic acidosis.
-In particular, during the capture of large crocodiles, the animals' use of their glycolytic muscles often alter the blood's pH to a point where they are unable to respond to stimuli or move.
+In particular, during the capture of large crocodiles, the animals' use of their glycolytic muscles often alters the blood's pH to a point where they are unable to respond to stimuli or move.
 Cases are recorded in which particularly large crocodiles which put up extreme resistance to capture later died of the resulting pH imbalance.

 Certain turtle species have been found to be capable of tolerating high levels of lactic acid without experiencing the effects of lactic acidosis.
 Painted turtles hibernate buried in mud or underwater and do not resurface for the entire winter.
-As a result, they rely on anaerobic respiration to provide the majority of their energy needs.
+As a result, they rely on lactic acid fermentation to provide the majority of their energy needs.
 Adaptations in particular in the turtle's blood composition and shell allow it to tolerate high levels of lactic acid accumulation.
-In the anoxic conditions where anaerobic respiration is dominant, calcium levels in the blood plasma increase.
+In the anoxic conditions where fermentation is dominant, calcium levels in the blood plasma increase.
 This calcium serves as a buffer, reacting with the excess lactate to form the precipitate calcium lactate.
 This precipitate is suggested to be reabsorbed by the shell and skeleton, thereby removing it from the bloodstream; studies examining turtles that have been subjected to prolonged anoxic conditions have up to 45% of their lactate stored within their skeletal structure.